phamthangph13/Cloud-Storage-Software/API_DOCUMENTATION.md

 # Cloud Storage Application API Documentation

 This documentation provides details about the available APIs in the Cloud Storage application.
-The APIs are organized into three main categories: Authentication, File Management, and Collection Management.
+The APIs are organized into four main categories: Authentication, File Management, Collection Management, and Trash/Restore Management.

 ## Base URL